kemckinnmsft/HOL3000/instructions.md

 The [Security and Compliance Center](#security-and-compliance-center) exercise, will help you understand how to **Enable and Publish labels in the Security and Compliance Center** so they can be used with Mac, Mobile, ISVs (like Adobe PDF), and other unified clients.
 We will demonstrate this functionality using the Adobe PDF reader. :clock10: 5-10 min

-In the [AIP Analytics Dashboards](#aip-analytics-dashboards) exercise, we will show how to **Monitor AIP Usage, User Activity, and Data Risk** using the new Azure Log Analytics dashboards built into the AIP Azure Portal.
+In the [AIP Analytics Dashboards](#aip-analytics-dashboards) exercise, we will show how to **Monitor AIP Usage, User Activity, and Data Risk** using the new Azure Log Analytics dashboards built into the AIP Azure Portal. :clock10: 5 min

 In the [Exchange IRM](#exchange-online-irm-capabilities) exercise, we will use Exchange PowerShell to create a Mail Flow Rule to prevent sensitive information from leaving your network in the clear.
 We will also create a mail flow rule that prevents internal protected messages from accidentally being sent to external recipients who will be unable to open the content. :clock10: 10-15 min